 When I meet new people, they often ask about what I do for a living.
-It’s just polite after all.
-And because I work in quite a niche industry, it’s often difficult to explain what an average day looks like for me.
-The truth is that since we service so many industries and sectors, a day in the life of a specialist in humidity control is never dull.
+Because I work in a niche industry, it’s often difficult to explain what an average day looks like.
+Since we service so many industries, a day in the life of a specialist in humidity control is never dull.
 And to prove it, I took some notes on what I did during an average day a few weeks ago, just to share with you today.
 After 31 years I still find it fascinating, and who knows, by the end of this you might too.

-On this particular day I had been invited to survey three very different businesses, with different applications for humidity control and very different reasons.
+On this particular day, I had been invited to survey three very different businesses, with different reasons for humidity control.

 Next up was a company called Lightning Source – a high-volume book producer and digital printer.
-They print over 5 million books a year on an on-demand basis, and run out of a factory the size of a football pitch, with state-of-the-art machinery and printers.
+They print over 5 million books a year on an on-demand basis.
+The size of the factory is a football pitch, with state-of-the-art machinery and printers.
 It’s a fascinating place to visit!
-And it turns out that if you order a book from Amazon and it says it’s in stock – the chances are it probably isn’t.
-Instead as soon as you hit that buy button, a message is sent to printers like this, who will produce the book within a few hours and send it out to you the next day.
+And it turns out that if you order a book from Amazon and it says it’s in stock, it probably isn’t.
+Instead, as soon as you hit that buy button, a message is sent to printers.
+Who will produce the book within a few hours and send it out to you the next day.

-In this environment humidity control is essential to create the right conditions needed to achieve the volume needed without any excess waste.
-This means a stable 50% rh to prevent the paper from drying out or curling, and to prevent static from forming in the machines, keeping them moving quickly and keeping the end product stable and high-quality.
+In this environment, humidity control is essential to create the right conditions needed to achieve the desired volume.
+This means a stable 50% humidity to prevent the paper from drying out or curling.
+This also prevents static from forming in the machines, keeping them moving quickly and resulting in a high-quality end product.